A circular in Arcachon from the port of La Teste-de-Buch

 For parking:

-- when arriving from Bordeaux via the Arcachon road, stay on the main road (D650) which first passes through Facture (Biganos), then Le Teich and Gujan-Mestras, before arriving at the port of La Teste-de-Buch
+- coming from Bordeaux via the Arcachon road, stay on the main road (D650) which first passes through Facture (Biganos), then Le Teich and Gujan-Mestras, before arriving directly at the port of La Teste-de-Buch,

 Park at an angle on the side road off the avenue, on the harbour side.

-(S/E) Walk along the basin towards Arcachon and immediately turn right onto the street that runs straight north, between the huts on the left and the basin on the right.
-Continue to the end of the huts, then between the salt meadows on the left and the channel on the right.
-The now sandy track turns left and crosses a bridge over the channel leading out of the marshes.
+(S/E) Set off along the basin towards Arcachon, and immediately turn right onto the street that runs straight north, between the huts on the left and the basin on the right.
+Continue to the end of the huts, then between the salt marshes on the left and the channel on the right.
+The track, now sandy, turns left and crosses a bridge over the channel leading out of the marshes.

 Continue along this sandy track.